auditing-gerrymandering/gerrymandering/README.md

 ## /visualization
 ### `diogenes_scatter.ipynb`
-Contains the code to create the scatter plots with gerrymandering score on the y-axis and (TODO: what's on the a-axis?)
+Contains the code to create the scatter plots of how fast the gerrymandering score decreases as the simulated annleaing algorithm progresses.

 ### `heatmap.ipynb`
 Contains the code to create our heatmap visualizations for the paper.